 Team members at our supported living accommodation in Kent observed her personal hygiene was not very good.
 Rebecca was not eating well as she thought she had to eat everything at once as “otherwise other people will take her food”.
 Her mood was quite unstable and she was not motivated to do anything all day.
 Our team worked hard to build a good rapport with Rebecca by gaining her trust and finding out what she likes and what’s important to her.

 Our team found out that family was important to her as she had two sons who she had lost contact with.
 This was raised in her review for the Social Worker to investigate how Rebecca could re-establish contact with her sons.

-In regards to her physical health, our team took her to the doctors, where it was made evident that she had two different implants which was affecting her mood and causing her pain.
+In regards to her physical health, her support team took her to the doctors, where it was made evident that she had two different implants which were affecting her mood and causing her pain.
 Soon after getting one of the implants removed, she began to feel a lot better.

-Rebecca told us that she loves living at Livingstone Road, “being part of a big family” and feels very comfortable at the home.
+Rebecca told us that she loves living at her new home, “being part of a big family” and feels very comfortable with everyone.
 She has progressed to the point where she cleans her room every day with very little to no prompt, and has even thrown away two rubbish bags full of the things that she had found on the street when being homeless.